Skip to Content

 Before we got to the famous Arena Mexico for the Lucha Libre show, we stopped for a mezcal tasting.
 This not only helped loosen us up for the show, but we also got to try a variety of this classic Mexican spirit!

 This is certainly a Mexico City bucket list experience.
-It lasts about 4.5 hours and includes your ticket to the show, mezcal tastings, and a luchador mask to take home for $95 USD.
+It lasts about 4.5 hours and includes your ticket to the show, mezcal tastings, and a luchador mask to take home.
 Be sure to pay attention to their moves so you can practice them later!

 5. Go on a food tour